Important

 st.write(plus_one(2))

-(2) and the same checkbox state (checked).
+In order to know which value the cache should return (in case of a cache hit), Streamlit treats the checkbox state (checked / unchecked) as an additional input to the function plus_one (just like x).
+If the user checks the checkbox (thereby changing its state), we look up the cache for the same value of x (2) and the same checkbox state (checked).
 If the cache contains a value for this combination of inputs, we return it.
 Otherwise, we execute the function and store the result in the cache.

 Let's now understand how enabling and disabling widget replay changes the behavior of the function.